Is Your Clinic Accidentally Breaching AHPRA? 10 Red Flags Every Injector Misses | Foundd Legal

 Red Flag 7 - Not moderating comments and tags on owned platforms

 What’s the issue?
-If you control content (can publish/remove), you’re responsible for ensuring it doesn’t include testimonials or misleading claims, this includes comments, tags, and reposts
+If you control content (can publish/remove), you’re responsible for ensuring it doesn’t include testimonials or misleading claims, this includes comments, tags, and reposts.

 Do this instead: Implement a comment moderation policy; disable reviews or restrict tagging where appropriate to reduce testimonial risks.